-The campus is made up of two buildings, all built in the 1970s, and have steps and other physically limiting factors.
+The campus is made up of two buildings, built in the 1970s, and has steps and other physically limiting factors.
 As a result, access to some areas of the School is restricted for those who have mobility difficulties.
 We strongly recommend that you take the opportunity to visit the campus so that you can assess the arrangements for yourself and discuss the issues with members of staff.

 We would welcome comments that you have about this statement, the application procedure to the School and any other aspect of our provision.